-Investments consist of balances in privately managed public funds investment pools and certificates of deposit.
 Investments in local government investment pools are valued and recorded at amortized costs as permitted by GASB Statement No. 79, Certain Investment Pools and Pool Participants.
 Investments with maturities of 12 months or less at the date of purchase are held at amortized cost and net asset value (NAV).
 Investments with maturities exceeding 12 months at the date of purchase are stated at fair value based on quoted market prices at year-end date.